lee-messi/Stereotyping-in-VLMs/Instructions.md

 # Instructions for Reproducing Analyses
 **Last Updated: 6 May 2024**

-Any difficulties reproducing the analysis, please contact the corresponding author, [Messi H.J.
-Lee](mailto:hojunlee@wustl.edu).
+Any difficulties reproducing the analysis, please contact the corresponding author.

 ## Overview of the Repository Folders (in Alphabetical Order)